-Emerging from a 2015 builder’s remedy lawsuit settlement with the First Montgomery Group, “202 Park,” a redevelopment parcel along Park Boulevard, will construct 176 rental units in a four-floor luxury apartment complex and another 16 in two, eight-unit townhouses.
+Emerging from a 2015 builder’s remedy lawsuit settlement with the First Montgomery Group, “202 Park,” a redevelopment parcel along North Park Drive, will construct 176 rental units in a four-floor luxury apartment complex and another 16 in two, eight-unit townhouses.

 It consolidates land that formerly housed America’s Best Value Inn, Palace of Asia, and Living Faith Christian Academy, and will connect entrances at Route 70, Park Boulevard, and Donahue Avenue with interstitial streets.

 Developers FMP CH Park, LLC will create 163 market-rate rental units and 29 affordable housing units, plus 366 parking spaces across a vast blacktop lot, with the option for a third project phase consisting of two, 46-space, detached garages.

 A mix of one-, two-, and three-bedroom units ranging from 545 to 1,345 square-feet apiece, will feature island kitchens, granite countertops, and vinyl wood flooring.

 Monthly rents will be “comparable or above [those at] the [Garden State] racetrack,” said John Cranmer, Director of Development at First Montgomery Group.

 When pressed to put numbers to that statement, Cranmer offered ballpark figures of $1,800 to $2,400, with expectations that the “fourth-floor end units should exceed that,” climbing into the mid-$3,000’s.